aharris1012/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+-Adaptive website needs to load all possible layouts and responsive websites only need to load the one that works across all platforms.

 2. Describe what it means to be mobile first vs desktop first.

+-It means you work your way up from mobile to desktop.
+Which some people say is easier.
+Instead of using max-width we'll use min-width when doinf mobile first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+-It gives us a base of 10px, for easier math for developers.

 4. How would you describe preprocessing to someone new to CSS?

+- Making a Website easier to manage, more functional.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+-Reprocessing for mobile.
+Specially columns and rows.
+Sometimes nav depending of the layout.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.